nathanssantos/evolution-graph/README.md

 **default:** `"desc"`

-Graph bars ordenation.
+Graph bars order.
 Can be either "desc" or "asc".

 ### **`showActionButtons`**